-The first synthetic fill jacket that I purchased was a Mountain Equipment Fitzroy Jacket around eight years ago.
-It was one hell of a thing, fit to burst with PrimaLoft insulation, and it lived in the bottom of my climbing pack only to be pulled out during cold, wet and windy winter climbing belay stances that you so frequently find up in the Highlands.
+The best synthetic insulated jackets are those that are dependable and that will see you through the rough stuff.
+The first synthetic insulated jacket that I purchased did just that.
+It was a Mountain Equipment Fitzroy Jacket and it was one hell of a thing.
+Fit to burst with PrimaLoft insulation, it lived in the bottom of my climbing pack only to be pulled out during cold, wet and windy winter climbing belay stances that you so frequently find up in the Highlands.

 The bombproof, heavy and warm style of the Fitzroy was the trend when I bought my first synthetic jacket – it was built to last in the ‘ming’ that you’re so often blessed with in Scotland and it did the job extremely well.
 To be honest, synthetic insulation was the piece of equipment you purchased because you knew you had to, not because you wanted to – oh how things have changed with recent developments in synthetic fibres.

 Synthetic insulation is made from polyester that has been spun into filaments that creates a pocket of air between each fibre.
 This pocket then warms up from your body temperature and thus, provides warmth.
 This is exactly the same way natural down can be used to keep you warm.

 We’ve not yet quite mastered a like-for-like synthetic alternative to down – its formation is just too unique – and so there are still some downsides (sorry) to synthetic insulation in comparison to it.
 That being said, there are also some upsides to using synthetic insulation over down.